JessicaXue666/JessicaXue666.github.io/index.md

 ## Work Experiences
 >**Hisense Home Appliances Group Co., Ltd., Smart-technology Department**, Qingdao, China, Aug 2021 - Present<br>
 >Big Data Engineer
+- Using Pytorch and TensorFlow to construct a neural network model to develop a smart air-conditioner
-- Offered data-driven support for product development and operations via analyzing and extracting insights from extensive user behavioral data with machine learning techniques.
+- Offered data-driven support for product development and operations via analyzing and extracting insights from extensive user behavioural data with machine learning techniques .
-- Employed Python to conduct data mining and modeling, leveraging data systems such as SQL, Elastic search, and cloud platforms to execute data query and processing tasks.
+- Employed Python to conduct data mining and modelling, leveraging data systems such as SQL, Elastic search, and cloud platforms to execute data query and processing tasks.
 - Leveraged Python, R, and Excel to create sophisticated data visualizations, ensuring the clear comprehension of intricate insights by non-technical stakeholders and facilitating informed, data-backed decision-making.

 >**Qingdao Inter-Credit Services Pte Co., Ltd., Internal Control Center**, Qingdao, China, Mar 2019 - Oct 2020 <br>